OpenEvalProject/evals/manuscripts/elife-41112/v3/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/41112/elife-41112-fig8-v3.jpg)

-**Figure 8.:** 2+-dependent gating of the uniporter.In resting cellular conditions, MICU1 shuts the uniporter by inserting Arg fingers into MCU’s Asp ring to occlude the pore.
+**Figure 8.:** In resting cellular conditions, MICU1 shuts the uniporter by inserting Arg fingers into MCU’s Asp ring to occlude the pore.
 Ca2+ activates the channel by binding to MICUs to disrupt this MCU-MICU1 interaction.
 MICU2 forms a heterodimer with MICU1, but does not directly contact MCU.
 EMRE plays dual functional roles: it binds to MCU to enable Ca2+ permeation, and also interacts with MICU1 to maintain tight association of the MICU1-2 heterodimer with the uniporter during Ca2+ stimulation.

 The EMRE subunit, which binds both MCU and MICU1 (Tsai et al., 2016), plays an important role in this mechanism.
 It has been shown that the EMRE-MICU1 interaction is necessary to prevent MICU1 dissociation from the uniporter complex (Tsai et al., 2016).
 We can now understand this observation in light of new results here: When MCU and MICU1 separate due to Ca2+ elevation, EMRE’s tether to MICU1 would prevent this subunit from dissociating away.
 Thus, once the Ca2+ signal is over, MICU1 could rapidly bind to MCU to terminate Ca2+ influx (Figure 8).